 But the problem is that a lot of piano players who want to use MIDI are in a bit of a pickle because they are so used to weighted keys.
 They need something that feels like a grand piano but can also double as a workstation for music production.
 Some people hate the plastic feel of keys on most MIDI keyboards and want something more like the Roland A-88.

 Before moving forward, feel free to use our interactive table below to better help you find the perfect MIDI controller featuring weighted keys, as well.
-The MIDI controllers (and yes, one digital piano–we’ll explain later) that you see on this list will be discussed in-depth later.

 Finding the Best MIDI Controller with Weighted Keys

 So what are they supposed to do about that?
 Well, fortunately there are a handful great weighted MIDI keyboard controllers, and we’re going to go into depth about some that I’d recommend and why I think they are worthy of your consideration.

 If you’re shelling out a lot of cash for a MIDI keyboard with weighted keys, you had better be sure you can find one that will last you for a very long time.
 In fact, if you’re in desperate need of a weighted MIDI controller that feels like a piano, you’ll need a controller that has the following:

 - Weighted keys (well duh!)

 - USB to Host

 Below, please take a moment to view a list of some of the best selling MIDI keyboards available online:

 |1) M-Audio Hammer 88|